yoavnir/specs2016/README.md

 News
 ====
+01-Apr-2023: Version 0.9.2 beta is here
+What's New:
+* An unthreaded mode of operation

 29-JAN-2023: Version 0.9.1 is here
 What's New:
 * Allow execution of the output with the `--shell` or `-X` command line parameters